Honduras: Government and politics

 Honduras is governed within a framework of a presidential representative democratic republic.
 The President of Honduras is both head of state and head of government.
 Executive power is exercised by the Honduran government.
 Legislative power is vested in the National Congress of Honduras.
 The judiciary is independent of both the executive branch and the legislature.

 The National Congress of Honduras (Congreso Nacional) has 128 members (diputados), elected for a four-year term by proportional representation.
 Congressional seats are assigned the parties' candidates on a departmental basis in proportion to the number of votes each party receives.

 Political culture

-In 1963, a military coup removed the democratically elected president, Ramón Villeda Morales.
-A string of authoritarian military governments held power uninterrupted until 1981, when Roberto Suazo Córdova was elected president.

-The party system was dominated by the conservative National Party of Honduras (Partido Nacional de Honduras: PNH) and the liberal Liberal Party of Honduras (Partido Liberal de Honduras: PLH) until the 2009 Honduran coup d'état removed Manuel Zelaya from office and put Roberto Micheletti in his place.
+Following the 1963 military coup, a string of authoritarian military governments held power uninterrupted until 1981, when Roberto Suazo Córdova was elected president.
+The party system was dominated by the conservative National Party of Honduras (Partido Nacional de Honduras: PNH) and the liberal Liberal Party of Honduras (Partido Liberal de Honduras: PLH) until the 2009 Honduran coup d'état removed Zelaya from office and put Roberto Micheletti in his place.

-In late 2012, 1540 persons were interviewed by ERIC in collaboration with the Jesuit university, as reported by Associated Press.
-This survey found that 60% believed the police were involved in crime, 45% had "no confidence" in the Supreme Court, and 72% thought there was electoral fraud in the primary elections of November 2012.
+In late 2012, 1,540 persons were interviewed by ERIC in collaboration with the Jesuit university, as reported by Associated Press.
+The survey found that 60% believed the police were involved in crime, 45% had "no confidence" in the Supreme Court, and 72% thought there was electoral fraud in the primary elections of November 2012.
 Also, 56% expected the presidential, legislative and municipal elections of 2013 to be fraudulent.

-Then-president Juan Orlando Hernández took office on 27 January 2014.
-After managing to stand for a second term, a very close election in 2017 left uncertainty as to whether then-President Hernandez or his main challenger, television personality Salvador Nasralla, had prevailed.
-The disputed election caused protests and violence.
-In December 2017, Hernández was declared the winner of the election after a partial recount.
-In January 2018, Hernández was sworn in for a second presidential term.
-He was succeeded by Xiomara Castro, the leader of the left-wing Libre Party, and wife of Manuel Zelaya, on 27 January 2022, becoming the first woman to serve as president.